-The Illinois Appellate Court of the Second District has further refined this for
+The Illinois Appellate Court of the Second District has further refined this for administrative hearings at the state agency level by stating:

 [A]n administrative proceeding is governed by the fundamental principles and requirements of due process of law....The procedural safeguards required vary with the circumstances of the case...[provided] that due process in an administrative proceeding requires the opportunity to be heard, the right to cross-examine adverse witnesses, and impartial rulings on the evidence (internal citations omitted).
 Chamberlain v.
 Civil Service Commission of Gurnee, No. 2-12-1251, 18 N.E.3d 50, 66 (2nd Dist.
 2014).